One scarlet pearl forms

 –Chagdud Tulku Rinpoche

-Today Claire asked, “What is a symbol?”
+Today Bean asked, “What is a symbol?”

 I tried to answer.
 A symbol is a small picture that represents a thing that has a certain meaning.
 The letter T for the “t” sound, for example.
 Words are symbols.
 A red light is a symbol, telling people to make their car stop at it, while a yellow light means to slow down and a green one to go.
 A logo — like the eagle on the side of the mail truck — is a symbol for the company that is called the U.S. Postal Service.
 A picture of a heart means love.
 Candy canes are symbols for Christmas.